MediaPlay-Discord/os/README.md

 You can submit by going to the Issues section of this repository, thanks!

 ## What's with MediaPlay OS and MPD OS?
-We've decided to change the name of the project since we're not affiliated with Discord or anything.
+We decided to change the name of the project since we're not affiliated with Discord or anything.